olebole/irafdoc/doc/kpnocoude.bplot.rst

       cl&gt; bplot @nite1.lst apertures=3,9,14 cursor=@nite1.cur
   </pre>
   <p>
-  In this case the file <tt>"nite1.cur"</tt> is assumed to be a list of individual cursor file names, for instance:
+  In this case the file <span style="font-family: monospace;">"nite1.cur"</span> is assumed to be a list of individual cursor file names, for instance:
   </p>
   <pre>